-This handbook provides Multi-Family Housing staff with guidance about the Agency's procedures for overseeing borrowers' performance in meeting their responsibilities under the program.
-Its goal is to help MFH Servicing Officials provide consistent, effective oversight of projects financed by the Agency to ensure that they are operated in accordance with applicable regulatory and administrative requirements.
-This role is defined as asset management.
+This handbook provides Loan Servicers with guidance about the Agency's procedures for servicing actions involving borrowers receiving loans or grants for Multi-Family Housing projects.
+Its goal is to help MFH Servicing officials perform consistent, effective servicing of projects financed by the Agency to ensure that they are operated in accordance with applicable regulatory and administrative requirements.

-This handbook presents the Agency's asset management procedures for:
+This handbook presents the Agency's project servicing procedures for: